lobofoltran/aws-cloud-native-playground/README.md

 - A production system
 - A cost-optimized reference
 - A single-stack showcase
-- A traditional server-based architecture
+- A server-centric or VM-oriented architecture

 ---